 In the case of ongoing adverse events, participants should be given appropriate care under medical supervision until the symptoms of any adverse event resolve or the patient's condition becomes stable.
-Any SAEs will be notifiable to the LCTC via processes detailed in section Error!
-Reference source not found. even if a participant has withdrawn from follow up.
+Any SAEs will be notifiable to the LCTC via processes detailed in section 10 even if a participant has withdrawn from follow up.